![]() |

 Anatomy & Physiology - Body SystemsThe Cardiovascular SystemThe branches of science that will help you understand the body parts and functions are anatomy and physiology.
-Anatomy deals with the study of the human body (the component parts, structure and position) and physiology the study of how the body functions.
-Body SystemsThe body comprises of a number of systems including the: Cardiovascular system, Digestive system, Endocrine system, Muscular system, Neurological system, Respiratory system and the Skeletal system.
+Anatomy deals with the study of the human body (the components, structure and position) and physiology is the study of how the body functions.
+Body SystemsThe body comprises several systems: The Cardiovascular system, Digestive system, Endocrine system, Muscular system, Neurological system, Respiratory system and Skeletal system.

-The Cardiovascular SystemThe cardiovascular system comprises of the heart, blood, blood vessels and lymphatic system.
+The Cardiovascular SystemThe cardiovascular system comprises the heart, blood, blood vessels and lymphatic system.
 HeartThe function of the heart is to pump blood around the body.
 The heart is a hollow, muscular organ divided by a vertical wall called the septum.
-These two chambers are further divided into the thin walled atrium above, and a thick walled ventricle below, making four chambers.
-Between each pair of chambers are valves preventing any back flow of blood.
+These two chambers are divided into a thin-walled atrium above and a thick-walled ventricle below, making four chambers.
+Between each pair of chambers are valves preventing any backflow of blood.
 Blood vessels leaving the heart generally carry oxygenated blood through vessels known as arteries.
-These are large, hollow elastic tubes with thick muscular walls that are designed to withstand the high pressure with the blood leaving the heart.
-Their size gradually diminishes as they spread throughout the body, ultimately reaching fine, hair-like vessels known as capillaries.
-Blood vessels that return blood to the heart are known as veins which generally carry de-oxygenated blood to the heart.
-They are elastic tubes containing valves to help prevent back flow of blood.
-Blood is forced through arteries by the pressure from the heart whereas venous flow is aided by muscular contraction.
-The only two exceptions to the above are the pulmonary artery, which carries de-oxygenated blood from the heart to the lungs, and the pulmonary vein, which carries oxygenated blood from the lungs to the heart.
-The circulation is divided into two principle systems known as the general or systemic circulation, that is the circulation around the body, and the pulmonary circulation to and from the lungs.
-BloodThe fluid that surrounds tissue cells throughout the body is called interstitial fluid and is serviced by blood transporting oxygen and nutrients to it whilst lymph removes toxins and waste products.
-Blood forms about 79% of the body weight consisting of Plasma, Corpuscles and Platelets.
+These are large, hollow elastic tubes with thick muscular walls designed to withstand high pressure with the blood leaving the heart.
+Their size gradually diminishes as they spread throughout the body, reaching fine, hair-like vessels known as capillaries.
+Blood vessels that return blood to the heart are veins that generally carry de-oxygenated blood.
+They are elastic tubes containing valves to help prevent the backflow of blood.
+Blood is forced through arteries by the heart's pressure, whereas venous flow is aided by muscular contraction.
+The two exceptions to the above are the pulmonary artery, which carries deoxygenated blood from the heart to the lungs, and the pulmonary vein, which carries oxygenated blood from the lungs to the heart.
+The circulation is divided into two principal systems known as general or systemic circulation: the circulation around the body and the pulmonary circulation to and from the lungs.
+BloodThe fluid surrounding tissue cells throughout the body is called interstitial fluid and is serviced by blood transporting oxygen and nutrients to it while§ lymph removes toxins and waste products.
+Blood forms about 79% of the bodyweight consisting of Plasma, Corpuscles and Platelets.
 Erythrocyte (red blood cells) transport oxygen and carbon dioxide, leucocytes (white blood cells), produced in red bone marrow (myeloid tissue), and lymphocytes fight infection and thrombocyte (platelet) are essential to blood clotting at the site of an injury.
 Plasma is a clear slightly alkaline yellow fluid in which the following are dissolved - blood, proteins, salts, waste materials, gases, enzymes, hormones and vitamins.
 The blood has three main functions, transport, regulation, and protection.

 Transports